artrocity/weekend-server-calculator/INSTRUCTIONS.md

       ]
     ```

-- [  ] * Create a `POST '/calculations` route that will "do the math" and obtain the correct `result` value.
+- [ X ] * Create a `POST '/calculations` route that will "do the math" and obtain the correct `result` value.
 It must be able to handle addition, subtraction, multiplication, and division.
   * For example, if the `POST` route receives this data:
     * `{ numOne: 25, numTwo: 10, operator: '+' }`
   * It should "do the math," then push this object into the server-side `calculations` array: